jyothichikati01-pixel/PowerChrono-The-Future-of-Time-Driven-Energy-Automation/README.md

 ---

-# 🔄 Project Working
+## 🔄 Project Working

-1.**System Initialization** – The LPC2148 initializes the RTC, LCD, keypad, GPIO, and external interrupt.
+- **System Initialization** – The LPC2148 initializes the RTC, LCD, keypad, GPIO, and external interrupt.
-2.**Time Monitoring** – The RTC continuously provides the current time and date, which are displayed on the 16×2 LCD.
+- **Time Monitoring** – The RTC continuously provides the current time and date, which are displayed on the 16×2 LCD.
-3.**User Configuration** – The user presses the external switch to enter the menu and uses the keypad to set the RTC and device ON/OFF timings.
+- **User Configuration** – The user presses the external switch to enter the menu and uses the keypad to set the RTC and device ON/OFF timings.
-4.**Time Comparison** – The microcontroller compares the current RTC time with the programmed ON and OFF times.
+- **Time Comparison** – The microcontroller compares the current RTC time with the programmed ON and OFF times.
-5.**Automatic Control** – When the ON time is reached, the device is switched **ON**.
+- **Automatic Control** – When the ON time is reached, the device is switched **ON**.
 When the OFF time is reached, the device is       switched **OFF**.
-6.**Continuous Operation** – After completing the scheduled control, the system continues monitoring the RTC for the next cycle.
+- **Continuous Operation** – After completing the scheduled control, the system continues monitoring the RTC for the next cycle.

 ---
-# 📋 Menu Structure
+## 📋 Menu Structure

 Main Menu